bxparks/AceTime/USER_GUIDE.md

 The IANA TZ Database is updated continually.
 As of this writing, the latest stable version is 2019b.
 When a new version of the database is released, it is relatively easy to regenerate the `zonedb/` and `zonedbx/` zoneinfo files.
-However, it is likely that I would delay the release of a new version until the corresponding `pytz` package is updated to the latest TZ database version, so that the validation test suites pass (See Testing section below).
-Otherwise, I don't have a way to verify that the AceTime library with the new TZ Database version is correctly functioning.

 ## Mutations